Police-Data-Accessibility-Project/data-source-identification/common_crawler/README.md

 ### Parameters

-- **common_crawl_id**: This is a required argument.
-It specifies the Common Crawl ID.
+- **common_crawl_id**: Required.
+Specifies the Common Crawl Index to perform the search on.
-- **url**: This is a required argument.
-It specifies the URL to query.
+- **url**: Required.
+Specifies the domain URL to query.
+Wildcard characters such as * can be used to expand the search.
-- **search_term**: This is a required argument.
-It specifies the search term.
+- **search_term**: Required.
+Specifies keyword within the url to search for.
-- **-c or --config**: This is an optional argument.
-It specifies the configuration file to use.
+- **-c or --config**: Optional.
+Specifies the configuration file to use.
 The default value is config.ini.
-- **-p or --pages**: This is an optional argument.
-It specifies the number of pages to search.
+- **-p or --pages**: Optional.
+Specifies the number of pages to search.
 The default value is 1.
-- **--reset-cache**: This is an optional argument.
+- **--reset-cache**: Optional.
 If set, it resets the cache before starting the crawl.

 ### Configuration